Alexir/CMUdict/README.md

-# dictTools
+## CMUdict
-Various maintenance and development scripts for managing the cmudict.
+Various maintenance and development scripts for managing the cmudict
+* recently updated dictionaries
+* scripts for manipulation
+* schemes for maintenance workflows